Aleyssu/cookiecutter-tutorial/README.md

 # Cookiecutter Tutorial
 This is a cookiecutter repo for demonstrating what cookiecutter is, what it can do, how to use it, and much of its functionalities.

 See https://cookiecutter.readthedocs.io/en/stable/installation.html for installation.

+## Some extra information before we begin...

-This repo is also contains a cookiecutter project which demonstrates much of Cookiecutter's functionality.
+- This repo also acts as a cookiecutter project which demonstrates much of Cookiecutter's functionality.
 Feel free to download and experiment with it.
 You can also generate a project directly from the repo (see [Running Cookiecutter](#if-youre-running-with-a-remote-cookiecutter-repo-from-github)) (make sure you're using a command line with Unix support!)

-Much of this wiki's content is thanks to the help of Cookiecutter's official documentation, along with personal experimentation to see into Cookiecutter's workings.
+- Much of this page's content has beenc created with the help of Cookiecutter's official documentation, along with some personal experimentation to see into Cookiecutter's workings.
 See https://cookiecutter.readthedocs.io/en/stable/advanced/index.html for the official documentation.

+- Cookiecutter makes heavy use of Jinja2 for project generation.
+See [here](https://jinja.palletsprojects.com/en/3.1.x/) for in-depth documentation on Jinja2.

 # Table of contents
 1. [Introduction](#introduction)